How to Start Being a Minimalist? 9 Simple Steps to Start Living with Less

 It’s like my phone is glued to my right hand.
 I wake up and I check my phone.
 I go to the bathroom and I spend an additional 15 minutes because I brought my phone with me.
 I sit on my couch and instead of talking to my girl, I read the latest posts on social media.
 It’s insane.

 Our phones are small, yet powerful computers.
 They allow us to do extensive tasks with only a couple of clicks.
 It’s quite amazing and at the same time dangerous.
 Even though no one admits it, people are getting addicted to social media and their phones.
 Mainly, this is due to the things you can do on your device.
 You can basically do anything.
 That’s why is so addictive.

 Start small to get rid of this nasty habit.
-Uninstall most of your applications, block push notifications, keep your desktop with close to zero icons, install a distraction-free application on your laptop, replace this task with a different one, much more productive one.3 Reading a book, taking an online class, writing, going out with friends are great alternatives to our current lifestyle.
+Uninstall most of your applications.
+Block push notifications.
+Keep your desktop with close to zero icons.
+Install a distraction-free application on your laptop.2

 9. What’s Your Meaning

 Minimalism is something more than just a lifestyle concept.
 Consider it as a tool that will allow you to get from point A to point B, faster.
 By turning off the noise around, you will be granted with extra time so you can focus on what truly matters.

 I see that a lot of people are focusing on becoming minimalists, only.
 Ok, but what happens next?
-Whan happens when you already own 100 things and you travel the world with only a backpack?
+What happens when you already own 100 things and you travel the world with only a backpack?
 Is this everything?
 Is this your ultimate mission?
 It shouldn’t be.